TritonDataCenter/sdc-cloudapi/docs/index.md

 ## Machine State Diagram

-The following is the state diagram for a machine:
+The following is the state diagram for a instance:

 <pre>
               POST /my/machines